Golf Cart Tire Questions:

 A standard 8” wheel will generally have an 18” tire, but this can vary a bit.
 Again, the wheel size is like the doughnut opening of the tire (8 inches), and the ground to top of the tire is how tall the tire is (18 inches).

 Stock Club Car golf carts without a lift can fit 18.5” tires.
-Here’s a link to our Club Car Golf Cart Tire Supply for reference.
+Here’s a link to our Club Car Tires for reference.

 3" Lift - Up to 20" Tire